Collapse EP

-Collapse EP is an album or EP by British electronic musician Richard D. James under the pseudonym Aphex Twin.
+Collapse EP is an EP by the British electronic music artist Richard D. James under the pseudonym Aphex Twin.
 It was released on 14 September 2018 on Warp.
 The record received universal acclaim from music critics, who praised James for returning to his signature "Aphex Twin" sound.

 Release

-In late July 2018, stylised Aphex Twin logo posters appeared in London's Elephant and Castle station.
+In late July 2018 stylised Aphex Twin logo posters appeared in London's Elephant and Castle station.
 By August, the same logo was found in various cities, such as Los Angeles, New York City, and Tokyo.
 At the same time, a since-removed Amazon listing for Collapse stated the release date to be 14 September 2018.

-On 5 August 2018, Warp Records issued a press release via Twitter; an image of a document digitally obscured with the same Aphex Twin logo found days earlier.
+On 5 August 2018 Warp Records issued a press release via Twitter; an image of a document digitally obscured with the same Aphex Twin logo found days earlier.
 When edited, the document contained nonsensical, rambling sentences, such as "Y'wd Aphex Twin The legendary summer for this summer of love! love epoch, global phenomlomenamental", including words written in Cornish, similar to track titles from James' 2001 album Drukqs.

-On 7 August 2018, Adult Swim was scheduled to broadcast a track from Collapse, but ultimately cancelled as the track's music video failed the Harding test.
+On 7 August 2018 Adult Swim was scheduled to broadcast a track from Collapse, but ultimately cancelled as the track's music video failed the Harding test.
 The music video for "T69 collapse" was released later that day through the Aphex Twin YouTube channel, with Warp Records stating the music video, as well as the metropolitan logo posters, were created by London-based video designer Weirdcore.
 Weirdcore told Fast Company's DJ Pangburn that to make the "T69 Collapse" video, he processed collaged 3D scans of Cornwall using Transfusion.AI, an After Effects plugin with machine learning algorithms that recompose images or video based on another media's style.
 Pre-orders for vinyl, CD and cassette copies of Collapse were made available on this day via the Aphex Twin store page, and online store Bleep.
 The music was leaked on the internet on 13 August 2018.